Frequently Asked Questions about Camp

 Will I get to see my child perform What they learn in camp?

 Of course!
-We have daily share every day at 12:50pm, where all camp groups share a little snippet of something they learned that day.
+We have daily share every day of camp, where we share a little snippet of something they learned that day.

 Who are your camp leaders?
 What is the ratio of leaders to campers?